-Extraordinarily qualified teachers lead students through a rich and varied array of block-scheduled seminars that range from thermodynamics to Shakespeare, from statistics to the history of the modern world.
+Extraordinarily qualified teachers lead students through a rich and varied array of block-scheduled seminars in science, history, literature, and mathematics.
+These range from thermodynamics to Shakespeare, from statistics to the history of the modern world.
 In addition to seminar subjects, students complete a college preparatory curriculum in mathematics, English, and a foreign language.
-Music, drama, eurythmy, fine arts, practical arts, and physical education provide our teenagers with additional opportunities for creative expression and demanding activity.
-In addition, high school students are required to do community service.
-Each student applies to college with an Honors transcript and an impressive portfolio of academic and artistic work.
+Students also receive credits in music, drama, fine and practical arts, eurythmy, and physical education.
+Students also complete internships, projects, and community service.
+Students apply to college with Honors transcripts and impressive portfolios of academic and artistic work.

 Our students also travel at least once during high school, to Munich if they study German, and to a Spanish-speaking country if they study Spanish, attending Waldorf schools abroad, staying with local families.
-Spanish students have traveled to Peru, Colombia, and, most recently, to Cuba.
+Spanish students have traveled to Peru, Colombia, Cuba, and Costa Rica.
 All students also have the opportunity to spend from 6 weeks to a semester abroad.

-We take the character-building and team-building aspects of athletics seriously, and we have competitive soccer, basketball, and tennis teams.
+We have competitive soccer, basketball, and tennis teams.
 We also assist students in finding opportunities to participate in other competitive sports, including baseball, track, and skiing.
-As we grow, our sports programs will grow.
+We take the character-building and team-building aspects of athletics seriously.
+As we grow, our sports programs grow.

 Academic Support & College Guidance